All Episodes

 Now, men, of course, have choice as well.

-So, but we're just talking about the female men, women have more choice in the dating market than men do.
+Women have more choice in the dating market than men do.

-Women date who they want, men date who they can.
+Women date who they want.

-In general, again, there's exceptions, but that's generally the case.
+Again, there's exceptions, but that's generally the case.

-So being used to having this level of power and leverage prior to marriage, women find it quite disconcerting If they choose badly and want out of the marriage, particularly if they have children, right?
+So being used to having this level of power and leverage prior to marriage, women find it quite disconcerting if they choose badly and want out of the marriage, particularly if they have children, right?

 And some of this could be just, some of this could be unjust.